Nycander/todo.txt-source-code-autoscan/readme.md

 ### As a git hook

-TODO: Find out how git-hooks works and write down how to set it up with todoscan
+TO-DO: Find out how git-hooks works and write down how to set it up with todoscan

 ### As a subversion hook

-TODO: Find out how svn-hooks works and write down how to set it up with todoscan
+TO-DO: Find out how svn-hooks works and write down how to set it up with todoscan

 ### As a sublime-text plugin

-TODO: Find out how sublime text plugins works and write down how to set it up with todoscan
+TO-DO: Find out how sublime text plugins works and write down how to set it up with todoscan